 The back entrance of my home has a stairway down.
 Whomever put it in failed on one very important point: there is not a drain at the bottom.
 When it rains, the stairwell fills with water.
-It’s deep enough that it handles some rain easily, but the big storms fill it, and water comes under the door to flood the basement.
+It’s deep enough to handle some rain easily, but the big storms fill it, and water comes under the door to flood the basement.
 Not good.
 It’s the same with Snow.
 Blizzards in Colorado fill depressions like the stairwell completely.

 There are many solutions to this kind of problem, such as jack-hammering out the bottom and putting in a drain.
 That solution is not only expensive, but also not a complete solution, because a drain can easily become plugged with leaves and other debris.

-My solution was to put an awning over it.
+So how about an awning over it?
 Traditionally, you would attach the awning to the house.
 That’s a good approach, but the cost and wear on the house to remove the siding, flash everything in, and make it structurally sound is not a small thing.

-It would be easier if there was space to put a traditional straight awning across, but the height of the window above made that impossible.
+It would be easier if there was space to put a traditional straight awning across, but the height of the window above makes that impossible.
 The end of the awning, by to the top of the stairs would not be high enough to easily get under.
-Access under the awning needs to be at least 7′, and that didn’t work.
-The awning could have been flat roofed and that would come close, but in Colorado with snow loads and such, that didn’t seem so reasonable either.
+Access under the awning needs to be at least 7′, so that doesn’t work.
+The awning could be flat roofed and that would come close, but in Colorado with snow loads and such, that didn’t seem so reasonable either.

 When you come up with your own engineered design, make sure you use the right materials for the right job.
 This design uses steel painted uprights, with aluminum fabric support ribs, with stretched awning fabric over the top.
-Simple enough. he awning is wide to avoid snow being blown in, and to keep horizontal rain out.
+Simple enough.
+The awning is wide to avoid snow blowing in, and to keep horizontal rain out.

 The images show the completed installation.
-You can’t see it here, but the wind was whipping in these photos.
+It’s a one-off, a prototype that uses a variety of materials.
+While you can’t see it in the images, the wind was whipping in these photos.

 One of my big concerns was engineering design for the strong winds we get in Colorado.
-Every winter and spring, we see some really high winds, and the awning looks a lot like a sail.
-It’s been up a few months without problem, but has not yet been truly tested.
+Every winter and spring, we see some really high winds — 60 mph is common, 80+ mph occasionally — and the awning looks a lot like a sail.
+It’s been up a few months without a problem, but has not yet been truly tested.